West Bengal Police

+Department of Home and Hill Affairs of Government of West Bengal.

 The West Bengal Police was reorganized under provisions of the Police Act 1861 during the British Raj.
 It is headed by an officer designated as the Director General of Police who reports to the State Government through the Home (Police) Department.
-Shri Manoj Malaviya, an IPS officer of the 1986 batch is the DG & IGP of West Bengal Police since December 28, 2021.
+Shri Rajeev Kumar, an IPS officer of the 1989 batch is the DGP of West Bengal Police since 18 July 2024.

 The West Bengal Police has jurisdiction concurrent with the twenty-two revenue districts of the State (excluding the metropolitan city of Kolkata) which comprises one of the two general police districts of West Bengal under the Police Act 1861.
 The other general police district consists of the major portions of the metropolitan area of Kolkata, and has a separate police force (Kolkata Police Commissionerate) constituted and administered under the Calcutta Police Act 1866 & Calcutta (Suburban Police) Act 1866.
 This arrangement, unique in India, was conceived during colonial times when Calcutta was the capital of British India.
 The city police have been kept independent of the state police force.

-Oraganisational Structure
+Organisational structure

 West Bengal Police Ten Police Ranges in three zones and a Railways zone.

 Police commissionerates

 A police commissionerate is a law enforcement body especially in the urban parts of the state.
 The commissionerate is headed by a Commissioner of Police.
 There are Six commissionerates under West Bengal Police for Urban Area policing.
 The Howrah, Chandannagar, Asansol-Durgapur & the Siliguri Police commissionerates are headed by Commissioner of Police (CP) who are of the rank of Deputy Inspector General of Police (DIG) while the Bidhanagar and Barrackpore police commissionerates are headed by Commissioner of Police of the rank of Inspector General of Police (IGP).

+In November 2017 the Government of West Bengal has proposed to set up two more police commissionerates at Haldia in East Midnapore and Kharagpur in West Midnapore to ensure better policing.

 All these police commissionerates are under the direct control of Director general of police.